FelDev/felixparadis.com-v3/content/posts/3d_keycaps.md

 ## WARNING AND DISCLAIMER
 This was my first 3D printing experiment.
 Don't use this as a definite guide.

+Also, **#UPDATE**: after almost 2 months of use, it seems like the wax hack is failing the test of time; the wiggle got wigglier.
+So, I'm currently waiting for a Lili 58 Pro.
+What else was I going to do with my money anyway?

 ## Why 3D print keycaps?
 **Long version**: [Quest for the Perfect Keyboard: Ergodox EZ vs. Dygma Raise](/posts/quest-for-the-perfect-keyboard-ergodox-ez-vs-dygma-raise)